-I also LOVE these paint pens, which can be used for a variety of activites and make it SO.
+I also LOVE these paint pens, which can be used for a variety of activities and make it SO.
 MUCH.
 EASIER.

 Another fantastic resource to keep children quiet for a while is the Spirograph.
 Crazy simple- but crazy addictive.
 I always recommend getting the travel edition instead of the larger option- it makes it easier to carry on trips (and you KNOW they’re going to want to bring it!)

 Perplexus (Perplexi?) are magical table games which will keep kids quietly amused for hours.
-CAUTION:- they come in different difficulty levels.
-This is rookie level and I would definitely recommend starting there and building up slowly.
-The hard ones are REALLY hard!
+Each Perplexus has many obstacles and routes to choose from.
 (They also make great gifts for hard-to-buy-for people!!)

 I love puzzles.
 My daughter prefers stickers.
 The beauty of the world we live in is that there is so much choice and availability- you can find puzzle or sticker books everywhere.

 Here’s an example for very young kids, but you can find them in hundreds of varieties!

 You can also get printable games for kids– free or paid.
 These are perfect for road trips or travel- just print them out and keep them for when you need them!

 Another ‘book’ idea is a search or puzzle book.
 My daughter LOVES the ‘Where’s….’ book and even now we have fun finding them.

 If you’re travelling in an RV or motorhome, these motorhome stickers would be a fun treat.